psychemedia/storytelling-notes/and-the-girl-played-on.md

 And the chair said: "I'm coming now".

 But as the witch waited, there was no sign of Anwen.
-There were no foosteps on the stairs.
+There were no footsteps on the stairs.
 The old woman waited; and waited, and waited some more.
 She looked out of the window.

 "Aargghhhh...." she screamed. " Bag of Bones, where are you, get up, get up,  the tree is bare: Anwen has discovered our secret.
 She's stolen the leaves."